economics · quantitative analysis · 2026-05

 Marshall Islands MIDAOUSD 10,000USD 3,500USD 600USD 17,600

-The frame that matters for the legislative debate: the AR regime does not need to "win on price", it needs to not lose against comparable options.
-On TCO, it is already there.
-The differential is decided on other axes: legal certainty, quality of technical infrastructure, and international reputation.
-The three are buildable.
+Reading: Argentina competes directly with Wyoming on TCO (USD 1,500), below Delaware and well below MIDAO.
+The regime does not need to win on price.
+It needs to not lose, and it no longer loses.
+The differential is decided on other axes: legal certainty, technical infrastructure, and international reputation.
+All three are buildable.

 3 · Value captured by jurisdiction